xMeM/vulkan-wsi-layer/README.md

    line.
 By adding this line the contributor certifies the contribution is made under the terms of the [Developer Certificate of Origin (DCO)](DCO.txt).
  * Questions, bug reports, et cetera are raised and discussed on the issues page.
- * Please make merge requests into the master branch.
+ * Please make merge requests into the main branch.
  * Code should be formatted with clang-format using the project's .clang-format configuration.